Octopussy: Character reviews

 In 2006, Fandango ranked the character Octopussy as one of the top-10 Bond girls, and described her as "a powerful, impressive woman".
 Entertainment Weekly, however, ranked her as the 10th-worst Bond girl in one list in 2006 but as the best "babe" of the Roger Moore James Bond films in another list in 2008.
 A poll by Bond fans in 2008 elected Octopussy as the tenth-worst Bond Girl.
 Yahoo!
 Movies included the character in a 2012 list of the best Bond girl names, commenting: "This Bond girl moniker was so good, they named the film after her!"

+Television

+Octopussy premiered in North America on The ABC Sunday Night Movie on February 2, 1986.
+It placed third in its time period with a Nielsen Media Research household rating of 17.4, a 29% audience share, and approximately 25 million viewers.
+The movie started 18 minutes late due to an overrun earlier in the day of Wide World of Sports, which may have negatively impacted its performance slightly (a key action sequence near the end of the film did not air until after 11:30pm in the Eastern Time Zone).